-A DOT-113 specification tank car, because of its double walled construction and a thicker outer tank (compared to normal tank car jacket thicknesses), offers better crashworthiness and puncture resistance in derailment accidents when compared to single wall tank cars of wall thickness equal to the sum of the inner and outer tanks of DOT 113 tank car.
+A DOT-113 specification tank car, because of its double walled construction and a thicker outer tank (compared to normal tank car jacket thicknesses), offers better crashworthiness and puncture resistance in derailment accidents when compared to single wall tank cars of wall thickness equal to the sum of the inner and outer tanks of DOT-113 tank car.
 However, derailments conditions could result in punctures of both the outer and inner tanks leading to a release of the product.
-The risk of puncture increases with speed; but there are no test data or computer models that could be used to predict the probability of puncture at any particular speed, or identify a threshold speed at which the probability of puncture of the inner tank becomes high.
+As with any tank car, the risk of puncture to a DOT-113 tank car increases with speed and the conditions in the derailment environment.

-If in a rail accident only the outer tank is breached, it will result in the loss of insulating vacuum between the inner and outer tank.
-This will cause a higher rate of heat transfer to the inner tank from the ambient and result in LNG vaporization causing a buildup of pressure (and a corresponding increase in liquid bulk temperature).
+If in a rail accident only the outer tank is breached, the history of how these cars behave indicates that the outer tank breach will result in the loss of insulating vacuum between the inner and outer tank.
+This will cause a higher rate of heat transfer to the inner tank from the ambient air and result in LNG vaporization causing a buildup of pressure.
 The resulting pressure build could eventually lead to the activation of the pressure relief systems on the car and the controlled venting of LNG vapor.
-While this scenario is concerning, the controlled venting of LNG vapor is minor in comparison to the uncontrolled release of an entire LNG lading as liquid, if the inner tank is punctured below the top of the liquid level.
+While this scenario is concerning, the controlled venting of LNG vapor is minor in comparison to the uncontrolled release of an entire LNG lading as liquid, if the inner tank is punctured below the liquid-vapor interface level.
 Additionally, in the event the inner tank was damaged and releasing LNG, it is highly unlikely that the derailment would result in an explosion.
 This is because, if the liquid is released into the annular space between the inner and outer tanks (assuming the outer tank is punctured but not torn apart entirely), the rapid evaporation of the liquid coming in contact with the warm outer tank results in very large volume vapor production; this vapor whose concentration is nearly 100% will occupy the entire annular space and spill over to the outside.
-Because of its high concentration it will not burn inside the annular confined space, even if there was an ignition source nearby.
+Because of its high concentration it will not burn inside the annular confined space. even if there was an ignition source nearby.
 Therefore, there is no explosion possibility in this type of release.
 In the case the liquid is released directly to the outside of the outer tank and spills on the ground and evaporates producing a vapor cloud, as we have described before any ignition of this vapor cloud in the open results in only a flash fire and possibly a pool fie, if liquid still pooled on the ground.
 In this scenario also, there is no likelihood of an explosion.

-A boiling liquid expanding vapor explosion (BLEVE)8 is unlikely to occur from a LNG tank car after derailment, when the inner tank is not punctured and it is exposed to an external pool fire, and the following conditions exist:
+A boiling liquid expanding vapor explosion (BLEVE)10 is unlikely to occur from a LNG tank car after derailment, when the inner tank is not punctured and it is exposed to an external pool fire, and the following conditions exist: